hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/_docs/Steps to Configure Firefox profile for Selenium Webdriver _ Tools QA.md

 **Important Considerations:**

 - **Profile Content:** The code doesn't attempt to modify the profile's content.
-To configure proxy settings, you need to do that within the `webdriver.FirefoxProfile` object, as demonstrated in the sample Java code.
+To configure proxy settings, you need to do that within the `webdriver.FirefoxProfile` object, as demonStarted in the sample Java code.
 - **Profile Cleanup (Optional):**  Consider adding a cleanup step within the fixture to delete the profile directory after the tests are completed, if needed.
 - **HTML Limitations:**  Remember that testing the webpage's HTML itself is beyond the scope of this test set unless you have a specific interaction function or class defined in your code that you want to test based on the profile.